 The Sydney Harbour Bridge Climb is a truly once-in-a-lifetime experience, walking over the bridge’s arch all the way to the highest point, with views that are phenomenal.

-Climbing the bridge certainly isn’t cheap, but it’s one of those things that you will remember for the rest of your life, which makes it worth the investment.
+Climbing the bridge certainly isn’t cheap, but it’s one of those things you will remember for the rest of your life, making it worth the investment.
 Even better, do it together with your partner as a romantic date for an even more special experience.

 Go to the Sydney Harbour BridgeClimb website for more information and booking options.